Background & History Modern and innovative architecture in the traditional Alpine town, Zell am See

 Ferry Porsche, son of the automotive engineer Ferdinand Porsche, was the mastermind behind the luxury car brand Porsche.
 Even today, the typical design of the 356 model that he created serves as a reference for the current models.
 His creativity, pioneering spirit, and search for new challenges are what connect the late ‘honorary citizen of Zell am See’ with our Congress Center.
 Instead of a

-monument, the FPCC was created and has since served as a synonym for Ferry Porsche's ideas and values: top-notch work, innovative concepts, and a source of inspiration in the middle of the Alpine city of Zell am See.
+monument, the FPCC was created and has since been synonymous with Ferry Porsche's ideas and values: top-notch work, innovative concepts, and a source of inspiration in the middle of the Alpine city of Zell am See.

 From the Past to the Future